Radhika403/ToDoWebApplication/readMe.txt

 filter tasks on the basis of prioirty or see all tasks locally stores all your tasks so you dont lose taska even after refreshing

-all the functionality is given usimg Document Object Module In nodeJS
+all the functionality is given usimg Document Object Module in JavaScript and the web page is made using HTMl a CSS